Cray-HPE/docs-csm/operations/network/management_network/mellanox/management_network_configuration_example.md

 Create BGP process in CAN VRF

-* A new BGP process will need to be running in the CAN VRF, this will peer with the CAN IPs on the NCN-Workers.
+* A new BGP process will need to be running in the CAN VRF, this will peer with the CAN IP addresses on the NCN-Workers.
-* These are example configs only, the neighbors below are the IPs of the CAN interface on the Workers.
+* These are example configs only, the neighbors below are the IP addresses of the CAN interface on the Workers.

 Aruba Config